Edualk12/virtualized-cybersecurity-lab-proxmox/attacks/Attack1.md

 Nmap done: 256 IP addresses (4 hosts up) scanned in 9.24 seconds
 ```
 #### Findings (nmap -sT)
 This findings shows that the TCP connect scan discovered two live hosts on the network with vulnerable open entry points.
-Host 192.168.35.12 is exposing web and remote shell capabilities via SSH, HTTP, and HTTPS, while host 192.168.35.50 is exposing a Remote Desktop (RDP) management port.
+Host 192.168.35.12 is exposing web and remote shell capabilities via SSH, HTTP, and HTTPS.
+While Host 192.168.35.11 has the majority of its ports open.